mne-tools/mne-python/doc/tutorials/preprocessing/artifacts_suppression.rst

 ------------------------------------
 ICA finds directions in the feature space corresponding to projections with high non-Gaussianity.
-We thus obtain a decomposition into independent components, and the artifacts contribution is localized in only a small number of components.
+We thus obtain a decomposition into independent components, and the artifact’s contribution is localized in only a small number of components.
 These components have to be correctly identified and removed.